cesarcode-init/html-text-formatting/README.md

 ### How is it important to visually impaired people?

 Using appropriate semantic tags will help blind people listen to web pages.
 How does that happen?
-A software called screen reader does that job.
+A software called _screen reader_ does that job.
 It reads your HTML structural semantics out loud to them and allows them to become aware of what is happening at that moment.
 It guides them, so you need to be careful how to employ HTML semantics.
 Misplacing them can sometimes lead to grave consequences.

 ## Text Formatting

 It is not uncommon to think about text formatting tags or exclusively semantic tags as a mere text presentation.
-Whilst this thought isn't correct, we should keep in mind how important it is to use appropriate HTML tags at the right time and in the right place to render web pages informative, hence, semantically engaged.
+Whilst this thought isn't correct, we should keep in mind how important it is to use appropriate HTML tags at the right time and in the right place to render web pages informative, hence, semantically relevant.
 We often use CSS to achieve great presentations of web pages.

 [back to sub-guide](#text-formatting-sub-guide)

 ## Bold

 We use `<b>` tags to make texts **bold**.
 This tag stands for `bold`.
-It targets how text should _look_.
+It targets how the text should _look_.

 ```html
 <p>This paragraph has a bold <b>word</b> in it.</p>